Independent Living

 Frequently Asked Questions About LA Independent Living

-- Are there any communities with pools?
+• Are there any communities with pools?
 There are a few communities that have swimming pools in Los Angeles but because of space limitations, the numbers are minimal.
-We'd be happy to tell you about where you'll find swimming pools in independent living in Los Angeles.
+We'd be happy to tell you about communities with the best amenities in Los Angeles.

 There are over 2000 board and care homes in the Greater LA area.
 Knowing which ones are good is the job of Assisted Living Locators.